trbKnl/port-chatgpt-uu/README.md

   </a>
 </p>

-# Port: A frontend for data donation
+# Port: A frontend for data donation studies built for Next

 Port is part of a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.